 If you don’t like the order of people to be asked on the Temporary Substitute Decision Maker list, or if you have many adult children, or if you would rather have your friend, not your brother for example, be asked to make health care decisions for you, then you can choose the person you want to decide for you by naming them as your Representative in a legally binding Representation Agreement, so that your health care provider can ask them instead.

 Step 5: Put your Advance Care Plan in a safe, accessible place.

 Your Advance Care Plan is a really important document.
 If you have a chronic health condition, if you engage in high-risk activities, or even if you’re just marking a significant birthday, you should have an Advance Care Plan.
 Make sure the people who need it, can find it, quickly.
 You can change your advance care plan at any time as long as you remain capable.

 If you need help finding the advance care planning guide, call HealthLink BC, toll-free at 8-1-1 (dial 7-1-1 for deaf and hearing-impaired [TTY] assistance).

 Watch the video Advance Care Planning in BC:

 For brochures about advance care planning, click below:

 Print versions (designed to be printed double-sided and folded in):

-If you are any other organization and wish to order bulk single-page brochures on advance care planning, please contact the Distribution Centre Victoria by email to Sean.Johnson@gov.bc.ca.
+If you are any other organization and wish to order bulk single-page brochures on advance care planning (English only), please contact the Distribution Centre Victoria by email to Sean.Johnson@gov.bc.ca.